AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - TcCanonical didn't change all that much.
 It now must canonicalize casts (see `TcCanonical.canEqCast`), but that's straightforward.
 The biggest wrinkle is that I retain the invariant that canonical equalities are still homogeneous.
 So, before producing the `CTyEqCan`, we must homogenize the kind.
 This is done in `TcCanonical.homogeniseRhsKind`, the implementation of which is unsurprising.

+- TcFlatten has a bit of a sorry story.
+It seems the following is a nice invariant to have: a flattened type always has a flattened kind.
+However, flattening now (even in HEAD) takes roles into account.
+Because the role of a kind coercion is representation, no matter the role of the type coercion, it only makes sense to say that a flattened type's kind is flattened with respect to *representational* equality.

+>
+> If we have `newtype Age = MkAge Int` and `data Proxy k (a :: k) = P` (where the kind parameter is explicit), flattening `Proxy Age` (w.r.t. nominal equality) gives us `(Proxy Age) |> (axAge -> <*>) :: Int -> *`, which is generally not what we want.
+See `Note [Kinds when flattening an AppTy]` in TcFlatten.
+This problem is surmountable, but this wrinkle demands more thought.
+There are several comments throughout TcFlatten about issues emanating from this one that will need to get fixed.

+- Final zonking (in TcHsSyn) now works with a `CvSubstEnv` extracted from the `EvBind`s.
+This is so that the zonked types used in `TyCon` definitions have their coercion variables inlined.
+It wouldn't work just to do zonking as before and then substitute, because we would need to zonk again, and then substitute again, etc. (Plus, we're sometimes in the typechecking knot, when we're forced to do it all in one pass.)

 ## Points of interest

 ### `TyVar` --\> `TyCoVar`